robhagemans/basicode/README.rst

 This repository contains BASICODE programs from the following sources:

 ==================================  ==========  ===== ==================  ==================
-Source                              Medium      Year  Basicode version    Language
+Title                               Medium      Year  Standard            Language
 ==================================  ==========  ===== ==================  ==================
 `Chip Shop BASICODE 2`_             Tape        1984  BASICODE-2          English
 `Wiegand & Fillinger - Basicode`_   Tape        1984  BASICODE-2          German
 `BASICODE-2A`_                      Tape        1985  BASICODE-2          English and Dutch
-`BASICODE-3`_                       Tape        1986  BASICODE-3          Dutch
 `The Best of BASICODE 1`_           Tape        1985  BASICODE-2          Dutch
 `The Best of BASICODE 2`_           Tape        1985  BASICODE-2          Dutch
 `The Best of BASICODE 3`_           Tape        1986  BASICODE-2          Dutch